By Mike Miller, July 18, 2022

 Tahquamenon Falls is probably the most beautiful and most photographed waterfall in the Upper Peninsula.
 It is located in Tahquamenon Falls State Park.

 This is not good farming country because of the soil types, short growing season, and long distances to major markets.
 A farmer has to work very hard to make a living, but a fair number of them do.

 Many of the hardworking farm boys become stars on their local high school football and basketball teams.
 They do not have to work hard to get in shape; they already are.

-Autumn in the Upper Peninsula is an amazing array of colors even more spectacular than those you might see in the Smoky Mountains or Vermont.
+Autumn in the Upper Peninsula of Michigan is an amazing array of fall colors even more spectacular than those you might see in the Smoky Mountains or Vermont.